HaoKang-Timmy/finetune/README.md

 # Strategy Compare

-Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.
+Since Imagenet is too slow to train, I use CIFAR10 to implement these strategys.
 All parameters are the same, lr, weight decay, and others.

-## Standard Fine-tuning vs Separate Lr
+## Standard Fine-tuning(finetune whole layers) vs Separate Lr

 Standard Fine-tuning